MJKWoolnough/gedcom/README.md

 }
 ```

-DescriptionEvent is a GEDCOM structure type
+DescriptionEvent is a GEDCOM structure type.

 #### type DescriptiveTitle